Cpmjaguar1234/nova/README.md

-# Nova - BIM Cheat Assistant
+# Nova Learning Assistant Suite

-A browser script that enhances your learning experience by providing intelligent assistance during BIM assignments.
+A collection of browser scripts that enhance your learning experience by providing intelligent assistance during BIM and Achieve assignments.

+## Tools in the Suite

+### BIM Cheat Assistant
+- Automatic question analysis and answer suggestions for BIM assignments
+- Support for multiple choice, True/False, and fill-in-the-blank questions
+- Clean and unobtrusive interface

+### Achieve Cheat Assistant
+- Intelligent assistance for Achieve assignments
+- Seamless integration with the Achieve platform
+- Enhanced learning support features

 ## Features